Housing Assistance for Seniors in New Hampshire

 Short-Term Rental Help and Homelessness Prevention

-Utility and Energy Help (Keep the Lights and Heat On)
+Utility and Energy Help (Keeping the Heat and Lights On)

 Fuel Assistance Program (LIHEAP)